devskale/offpunk/README.md

 ## Features

 * Offline mode to browse cached content without a connection.
 Requested elements are automatically fetched during the next synchronization and are added to your tour.
+* HTML pages are prettified to focus on content.
+Read without being disturbed.
-* Support "subscriptions" to gemlogs.
-New content seen in bookmarked gemlogs are automatically added to your next tour.
+* Support "subscriptions" to a page.
+New content seen in bookmarked pages are automatically added to your next tour.
 * TOFU or CA server certificate validation
 * Extensive client certificate support if an `openssl` binary is available
 * Ability to specify external handler programs for different MIME types